Astor63/BL2-Mods/SMG Dahl Discord Solver/SMG Dahl Discord Solver - Bloody Edition v1.0.3/ReadMe.md

 This Mod has few options & fix, so feel free to use the BLCMM tool to select the best option that suit you.

-- The GyroJet Explosive Bullet Speed has a toggle option between Normal/Double/Triple Speed
+- The GyroJet Explosive Bullet Speed has a toggle option between 5x/10x/15x/20x Speed Boost
 - The Explosion Impact Type has a toggle option between Explosive/Explosive ForceFlinch/None
 - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
 - The Weapon Card has a toggle option between Show/Hide the additional informations